apache/druid/docs/content/Tasks.md

 |type|The task type, this should always be "index_hadoop".|yes|
 |config|See [Batch Ingestion](Batch-ingestion.html)|yes|

+The Hadoop Index Config submitted as part of an Hadoop Index Task is identical to the Hadoop Index Config used by the `HadoopBatchIndexer` except that three fields must be omitted: `segmentOutputPath`, `workingPath`, `updaterJobSpec`.
+The Indexing Service takes care of setting these fields internally.

 #### Realtime Index Task

 The indexing service can also run real-time tasks.
 These tasks effectively transform a middle manager into a real-time node.
 We introduced real-time tasks as a way to programmatically add new real-time data sources without needing to manually add nodes.
 The grammar for the real-time task is as follows: